Get,

 Precautions to Take with Tejpatta:

-• In pregnancy and breast feeding: There isn’t enough evidence on whether the herb is safe in pregnancy and during breast feeding.
+• In pregnancy and breastfeeding: There isn’t enough evidence on whether the herb is safe in pregnancy and during breastfeeding.
 Just to be on the safe side it is to be avoided.

 • In diabetes: The leaf has blood sugar lowering capacity therefore if the leaf is consumed by a person on medication for diabetes, then his or her blood sugar levels should be monitored.11

-Interactions of Tejpatta with Other Drugs :
+Interactions of Tejpatta with Other Drugs:

 • With Anti-diabetic drugs: As mentioned above the blood sugar levels of the persons taking medicines for lowering blood sugar should be monitored if they are consuming this leaf as well.11

-Frequently Asked Questions:
+Frequently Asked Questions (FAQs)

-1) What is the Difference Between Tejpatta and Bay leaf?
+What is the Difference Between Tejpatta and Bay leaf?

 Tejpatta is a type of Bay leaf also called the Indian Bay leaf (Cinnamomum tamala).3

-2) What is the difference between Tejpatta and Dalchini?
+What is the difference between Tejpatta and Dalchini?

 Yes, they are different.
 Dalchini is the dried bark of a small tree called Cinnamomum zeylanicum while Tejpatta is the dried leaves of a tree called Cinnamomum tamala (Indian bay leaf).12

-3) What is the Difference between Tejpatta and Cinnamon?
+What is the Difference between Tejpatta and Cinnamon?

 Tejpatta and cinnamon are different.
 Tejpatta is the dried leaves of Cinnamomum tamala which belongs to the genus Cinnamomum.
 This genus has around 270 species of plants under it.
-The dried bark of the tree Cinnamomum verum (synonym Cinnamomum zeylanicum) is the one which is commonly known as the true cinnamon.1,12,13
+The dried bark of the tree Cinnamomum verum (synonym Cinnamomum zeylanicum) is the one that is commonly known as the true cinnamon.1,12,13

-4) How is Tejpatta Tree Grown?
+How is the Tejpatta Tree Grown?

 The tree requires ample sunlight and must be planted at a spacing of 3 x 2 m in regular plantations.
-The seeds are sown closely on prepared beds during the month of June-July, and it takes 2-3 weeks for the seeds to develop into seedlings.
+The seeds are sown closely on prepared beds during the month of June, and it takes 2-3 weeks for the seeds to develop into seedlings.
 When seedlings reach a height of 15 cm or turn four months old, they are shifted into polythene bags of 30×15 cm in size.
 Then, after 10-12 months, they are planted in the main field and take 6-9 years to attain the harvestable stage that is the leaves can be harvested when the trees turn 8-10 years.
 The leaves are usually harvested from the month of October to December and in some places, the collection is continued till March.10

-5) Can we Eat Tejpatta?
+Can we Eat Tejpatta?

 Yes, only in the amount that is added in food and ground leaf for short periods can be consumed, the raw whole leaf is not to be eaten it is very difficult to digest the leaf and it may get stuck in the throat or damage the lining of the gut.8

-6) Which Part of the Tejpatta is Used?
+Which Part of the Tejpatta is Used?

 Ans: Mainly the leaves and the bark of the herb may be used in various herbal benefits and food preparations.7